netgroot/Micro-BNG-Guide/micro-bng-single-vs-dual-socket-updated.md

 ## Micro-BNG’s Packet Processing Reality

-Micro-BNG relies on **VPP workers** to handle PPPoE, NAT44, QoS, and routing at line speed.
+Micro-BNG relies on **VPP workers** to handle PPPoE, CGNAT, QoS, and routing at line speed.
 Here’s how the architecture ties into CPU design:

 1. **NIC queues are mapped directly to CPU cores** → better when all cores belong to the same socket.
 2. **VPP Workers pin to specific cores** → higher clock speed = higher per-worker PPS.
-3. **Control plane (Accel-PPP, RADIUS, ACS, etc.)** runs on separate non-isolated cores, but doesn’t require massive parallelization.
+3. **Micro-BNG Control plane** runs on separate non-isolated cores, but doesn’t require massive parallelization.

 By choosing a single, strong CPU socket and disabling HT:
 - You eliminate **cross-socket memory transfers**.